danielmartinez/eClarin-legacy/README.md

 This project runs on an Arduino board, so you can get the sketch from this source code and load to it.

 Once you load the sketch on the board you can program the Moco LUFA Firmware, that allows the PC to recognize the Arduino board as a standard USB MIDI controller.
 You can find that firmware and instructions here http://morecatlab.akiba.coocan.jp/lab/index.php/aruino/midi-firmware-for-arduino-uno-moco/?lang=en

 I included that repository at this one as submodule, maybe you want to clone the whole project with --recursive option (or doing git submodule update if you already cloned whitout that option).

-Be careful because if you want to re-program the Arduino board you must program the Arduino firmware before, then load the modifyed sketch, then program the Moco LUFA Firmware again.

 I want to play it!
 ------------------